-When your business has a mountain of data to deal with, it can be hard to manage and structure every source to gather valuable insights and drive decision making.
+When your business has a mountain of data to deal with, it can be hard to manage and structure every source to gather valuable insights and drive decision-making.

-What is data warehousing?
+What is a data warehouse?

-Here’s a short definition of data warehousing:
+Here’s a short definition of a data warehouse:

 A data warehouse is a unified data structure that aggregates data from multiple sources into a single database location for business intelligence and decision-making, based on the needs of an organization.